plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 If you need to create an issue to report a bug or want to inspect diagnostic data, use the below method to retrieve diagnostics:

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
-2. If you have more than one Plugwise Gateway, select the gateway that is experiencing issues.
+2. If you have more than one Plugwise gateway, select the gateway that is experiencing issues.
 3. Select the gateway device, this should be called `Adam` or contain `Smile` in its name.
 4. On the integration entry, select the {% icon "mdi:dots-vertical" %}.
    - Then, select **Download diagnostics** and a JSON file will be downloaded.